 \subsection{Preliminaries}

-Let's start with introducing the Fano's inequality and its corollary under structure learning setting.
-Let $\theta(F)$ be some associated parameter to some observational distribution $F$. \begin{lemma}[\citet{yu1997assouad}, Lemma 3] For a class of distributions $\mathcal{F}$ and its subclass $\mathcal{F}' = \{F_1,\ldots,F_N\}\subseteq \mathcal{F}$,
+Let's start with recalling Fano's inequality and its corollary under the structure learning setting.
+Let $\theta(F)$ be a parameter associated to some observational distribution $F$. \begin{lemma}[\citealp{yu1997assouad}, Lemma 3] For a class of distributions $\mathcal{F}$ and its subclass $\mathcal{F}' = \{F_1,\ldots,F_N\}\subseteq \mathcal{F}$,

 where

 \end{lemma} Set $\theta(F)=\gr(F)$, $\mathbf{dist}(\cdot,\cdot) = \mathbf{1}\{\cdot \ne \cdot\}$.
 One consequence of Lemma~\ref{lem:lb:fano} is as follows: \begin{corollary} Consider some subclass $\mathcal{\gr}'=(G_1,\ldots,G_N)\subseteq \mathcal{\gr}_{d,q}$, and let $\mathcal{F}' = \{F_1,\ldots,F_N\}$, each of whose elements is generated by one distinct $\gr \in \mathcal{G}'$.
 If the sample size is bounded as